 The targets recognise a growing demand for travel by private vehicle in our region is contributing to adverse effect on environmental quality, public health and economic efficiency.
-High levels of petrol and diesel consumption are having an adverse impact on $CO_2$ levels and regional air quality.
+High levels of petrol and diesel consumption are having an adverse impact on CO_2 levels and regional air quality.
 Reliance on private car use also has a detrimental effect on people's health and fitness levels.
 It also results in worsening congestion and level of service on our roads which can adversely affect the efficiency of our regional economy.
 Peak period congestion is dominated by journeys to and from work, particularly on the strategic network to and from the Wellington City CBD.
 Current trends in private vehicle use and its subsequent effects have been relatively static over the past ten years despite population and economic growth.

-9.3 Passenger transport
+9.2 Public transport

-The appropriate role for passenger transport is to provide an alternative to private cars, particularly for longer journeys where active modes are less attractive.
+The appropriate role for public transport is to provide an alternative to private cars, particularly for longer journeys where active modes are less attractive.
 It also has a vital role in providing for people who do not own a private vehicle, are unable to drive or cannot use active modes to access the goods or services they need.

-Passenger transport covers both scheduled public transport services and other passenger services.
-This mode includes the region's trains, buses, ferries and taxis which all form important components of a sustainable land transport system.
-Journeys on public transport services currently account for around 7% of the region's weekday trips.
-Passenger transport mode share on the critical strategic corridors is around 30% in the morning peak.
-This is the highest passenger transport mode share in any region of the country.
+Public transport covers scheduled services including the region's trains, buses and ferries which all form important components of a sustainable land transport network.
+Journeys on public transport services currently account for around 7% of the region's weekday trips.38 Public transport mode share on the critical strategic corridors is around 30% in the morning peak.
+This is the highest public transport mode share in any region of the country.

-Compared to single occupant private car journeys, passenger transport trips are generally more energy efficient, generate fewer emissions and result in less congestion, particularly where those trips are well patronised and the vehicles are well maintained and tuned.
-Passenger transport also has safety benefits over private cars.
+Compared to single occupant private car journeys, public transport trips are generally more energy efficient, generate fewer emissions and result in less congestion, particularly where those trips are well patronised and the vehicles are well maintained and tuned.
+Public transport also has safety benefits over private cars.

-There is an important relationship between urban form and the passenger transport network.
-The intensification of development around passenger transport nodes is recognised in the WRS as an important element in allowing people to lead a lifestyle that is not dependent on private cars.
+There is an important relationship between urban form and the strategic public transport network.
+The intensification of development around public transport nodes is recognised in the WRS as an important element in allowing people to lead a lifestyle that is not dependent on private cars.

-Different passenger transport modes have different characteristics and roles to play in the provision of an efficient, effective and integrated public transport network.
+Different public transport modes have different characteristics and roles to play in the provision of an efficient, effective and integrated transport network.
 Descriptions of these follow.

-9.3.1 Passenger rail
+9.2.1 Passenger rail